Article updated 15.2.23 to incorporate the 2023 regulation changes

 The addition of Sprint races to the weekend for MotoGP class does not change qualifying itself.
 The same qualifying procedures remain and they will decide the grid for both Sprint and the Main Races.

-It does however change the layout of race weekend since Dorna did not want to increase track time but rather redisperse it.
+And it changed the overall layout of race weekend since Dorna did not want to increase track time but rather redisperse it.

 Free Practice 4 is No More?